-In a bid to further stimulate lending to the economy the Central Bank of Nigeria (CBN) yesterday said that bank deposit placement through its Standing Deposit Facility (SDF) in excess of N2 billion will not attract interest payment.
+In a bid to further stimulate lending to the economy, the Central Bank of Nigeria, CBN, yesterday, said bank deposit placement through its Standing Deposit Facility, SDF, in excess of N2 billion will not attract interest payment.

-This represents 73 percent reduction from the previous limit of N7.5 billion introduced in 2014.
+This represents a 73 per cent reduction from the previous limit of N7.5 billion introduced in 2014.

-The CBN disclosed this in a circular titled, “Re: Guidelines on Accessing the CBN Standing Deposit Facility”, signed by Director, Financial Markets Departments, Dr. Angela Sere-Ejembi.
+The CBN disclosed this in a circular entitled: “Re: Guidelines on Accessing the CBN Standing Deposit Facility,” signed by Director, Financial Markets Departments, Dr Angela Sere-Ejembi.

-The development represents the second measure by the CBN, within two weeks, to unlock lending to the economy.
-Last week the apex bank issued a directive to banks, to give out 60 percent of their deposits as loans.
+The development represents the second measure by CBN, within two weeks, to unlock lending to the economy.
+Last week, the apex bank issued a directive to banks, to give out 60 per cent of their deposits as loans.